dd9jn/rfc4880bis/rfc4880bis.md

 subpacket.
 The regular expression uses the same syntax as the Henry Spencer's "almost public domain" regular expression [REGEX] package.
 A description of the syntax is found in [](#regular-expressions) below.

+#### Trust Alias

+(String)

+This subpacket allows a keyholder to state an alias for a mail address in the User ID.
+The value is expected to be the UTF-8 encoded addr-spec part of a mail address.

+If used in conjunction with a Trust Signature subpacket of level \> 0 and a Regular Expression subpacket the User ID is not considered and the trust is only extended if at least one Trust Alias matches the regular expression.

+If this subpacket is found on a self-signature, a signature done with a Trust Signature subpacket of level \> 0 and a Regular Expression subpacket is computed over the User ID, an octet 0x00, and the value of the Trust Alias subpacket.
+If more than one Trust Alias subpacket exists all those subpackets are first sorted using binary ordering and then concatenated using an octet 0x00 as separator.

+This subpacket is useful to handle the common case that mails with and without subdomains are used.
+For example alice@example.org is her canonical address but she receives mail also under the address alice@lab.example.org.
+All other properties are identical for the second address and thus a second User ID packet is not useful here.

 #### Revocation Key